November 5

 1723 Philosopher and economist, "The Father of Economics," Adam Smith was born in Kirkcaldy, in the County of Fife, Scotland on June 16, 1723.
 At around the age of four, Adam was kidnapped by a band of gypsies, but he was quickly rescued by his uncle and returned to his mother.
 Smith's biographer, John Rae, commented wryly that he feared Smith would have made "a poor gypsy."

-1824 The Royal Society for the Prevention of Cruelty to Animals (RSPCA) was founded at the Old Slaughters Coffee House in the UK on June 16, 1824.
+1824 The Royal Society for the Prevention of Cruelty to Animals (RSPCA) was founded at the Old Slaughters Coffee House in London on June 16, 1824.
 The first animal welfare organization in the world, its founders were concerned about the widespread cruelty to animals that was taking place at the time.
 They believed that animals were sentient beings who deserved to be treated with kindness and respect, and they set out to create an organization that would work to prevent cruelty to animals and promote their welfare.

 1829 Apache leader Geronimo was born June 16, 1829 near Turkey Creek, a tributary of the Gila River in the modern-day state of Arizona, then part of Mexico.
 In March 5, 1851, while he was away on a trading expedition, Geronimo's camp near Janos was attacked by 400 Mexican soldiers led by Colonel Jose Maria Carrasco.
 Among those killed were Geronimo's wife, children, and mother.
 The incident sparked a life-long hatred of the white man.